 The Senate chair shall be relieved of thirty-six (36) workload units of teaching for the academic year to perform their duties.
 The department in which the chair teaches shall receive compensatory funds from the Senate.

-The chair assumes certain duties and responsibilities in the summer, for which a stipend is negotiated with the president.
+The chair assumes certain duties and responsibilities in the summer, for which a 8-14 WLU (based on need and budget considerations) are negotiated with the president.

 Senate Chair-Elect

 The Senate chair-elect shall be relieved of eighteen (18) workload units of teaching for the academic year to perform their duties.
 The department in which the chair-elect teaches shall receive compensatory funds from the Senate.

+a.
+The chair-elect assumes certain duties and responsibilities in the summer, for which the Senate Chair assigns 1 WLU.

 Senate Past Chair

 The Senate past chair shall be relieved of eighteen (18) workload units of teaching for the academic year to perform their duties.
 The department in which the past chair teaches shall receive compensatory funds from the Senate.

+a.
+The past chair assumes certain duties and responsibilities in the summer, for which 4-7 WLU (based on need and budget considerations) will be negotiated with the president.

 Executive Committee Member

 Executive Committee members who are not the chair, chair-elect or past chair shall receive six (6) service workload units, three (3) of which shall be reimbursed by the Senate.

+a.
+Members of the EC assume certain duties and responsibilities in the summer, for which the Senate Chair assigns 1 WLU.

 Faculty Legislative Representative (FLR)